viceroypenguin/SuperLinq/README.md

 Returns the result of applying a function to a sequence with 1 to 16 elements.

 This method has 16 overloads.

-### ForEach

-Immediately executes the given action on each element in the source sequence.

-This method has 2 overloads.

 ### From